secretstartups/handbook/content/handbook/legal/esg/team-member-sustainability-guide/_index.md

 ## Renewable Energy

 1. Consider installing solar panels on your roof.
 Check out this [Step by Step Guide](https://www.energy.gov/eere/solar/articles/walk-me-through-it-step-step-guide-consumers-going-solar) for homeowners considering solar.
 Assess your roof’s solar potential using [Project Sunroof](https://sunroof.withgoogle.com/).
 Don’t own a home?
 Here are [some ideas](https://greenerideal.com/guides/solar-for-renters-a-guide-on-using-solar-energy-without-owning-a-home/#:~:text=Renters%20can%20take%20advantage%20of%20solar%20energy%20without%20owning%20a,contribute%20to%20a%20cleaner%20environment.) for how renters can benefit from solar power.
-2. Check to see if your local utility offers a ‘green power’ or ‘green tariffs’’ or something similar.
+2. Check to see if your local utility offers a ‘green power’ or ‘green tariffs’ program.
 Many utilities make it easy for customers to support green energy.
 Here’s a U.S. example for reference: [Seattle City Light Green Up Program](https://www.seattle.gov/city-light/residential-services/home-energy-solutions/renewable-energy-credits).

 ## Calculate Your Personal Carbon Footprint